 Just like an HR department does for full-timers, Trupo builds a recommended benefits plan for you – starting with insurance plans for dental care, accidents, and illness.
 Through our partnership, you now have expert advice at your fingertips and a simple way to get the coverage you need – from a trusted source that supports our advocacy work.

 To learn more about Trupo and apply for supplemental insurance, visit the Guild’s Trupo wepage.

-Trupo benefit packages are currently available only in New York state.
+Trupo benefit packages are currently available in New York and New Jersey, and more states are rolling out soon!
 If you’d like to see Trupo benefits in your state, register with Trupo to receive updates.

 What do you need?
 Art and design supplies, books and magazines, online marketing services to thousands of art buyers, new software?
 Our list of professional discounts keeps on growing.
 If you don’t see something you would like, let us know and we’ll see what we can do!

 Members can sign in to view the discount codes.

 Taking your creative career to the next level means you need to be up on a myriad of topics.
 And as good as your art school education may have been, chances are there are gaps in your education.
 The Guild’s professional monthly webinar series, Webinar Wednesdays, can help take you to the next level.

 Our presenters are professionals dealing with real-world issues – designers, illustrators, and legal pros such as illustrator Von Glitschka, designer Doug Powell, licensing pro J’Net Smith, as well as lawyers Linda Joy Kattwinkel and Greg Victoroff.
 They’re here to share their creative solutions and advice.